xylu-1115/cs144-2023/labs.md

 segments until the sequence numbers they occupy have been fully acknowledged.
 Periodically, the owner of the TCPSender will call the TCPSender's tick method, indicating the passage of time.
-The TCPSender is responsible for looking through its collection of outstanding TCPSenderMessages and deciding if the oldest-sent segment has been outstanding for too long without acknowledgment (that is, without all of its sequence numbers being acknowledged).
+The TCPSender is responsible for looking through its collection of outstanding TCPSenderMessages and deciding if the **oldest-sent segment** has been outstanding for too long without acknowledgment (that is, without all of its sequence numbers being acknowledged).

 If so, it needs to be retransmitted (sent again).
-Here are the rules for what "outstanding for too long" means.2 You're going to be implementing this logic, and it's a little detailed, but we don't want you to be worrying about hidden test cases trying to trip you up or treating this like a word problem on the SAT.
+Here are the rules for what "outstanding for too long" means.
+You're going to be implementing this logic, and it's a little detailed, but we don't want you to be worrying about hidden test cases trying to trip you up or treating this like a word problem on the SAT.
 We'll give you some reasonable unit tests this week, and fuller integration tests in Lab 4 once you've finished the whole TCP implementation.
 As long as you pass those tests 100% and your